Medallion Quest Begins Wednesday

-The event which marks the official countdown to the Smoky Hill River Festival is almost here.
+The event which marks the official countdown to the Smoky Hill River Festival is about to begin.
 The Medallion Quest begins Wednesday.

 The first Medallion Quest clue will be shared live from the steps of the Smoky Hill Museum at 211 West Iron Ave., at 4 pm on Wednesday, May 15th, by Salina Arts & Humanities Arts Commissioners.

-After the launch on May 15th, two different Festival Medallion Quest clues will be provided daily at 7:30 am and 4:30 pm until the Medallion is found.
+After Wednesday’s launch, two different Festival Medallion Quest clues will be provided daily at 7:30 am and 4:30 pm until the Medallion is found.

 There is no cost to participate in Festival Medallion Quest.
 Participants must be 18 years of age to claim any prize.
 See complete Medallion Quest rules at festivalmedallionquest.com.